edcolvin/edcolvin.github.io/README.md

 personal github page

-I am using this to host a simple, self-contained counter app for exercise.
+I am using this to host a simple, self-contained app for counting laps on a stairway.